 In this task type, the Test Examiner reads aloud a short conversation between two speakers in a school context.
 A picture of the two speakers is included.
-The student then answers one question about the conversation.
+Students then answer one question about the conversation.
 The answer choices may be pictures or text.

-Aligned 2012 ELD Standards: PI.A.1, PII.A.2
+Aligned 2012 ELD Standards: PI.A.1, PII.A.22